bagder/libcurl-video-tutorials/README.md

 12. do two transfers in parallel with the multi API

 13. do many parallel transfers and add new ones before all the existing are done

+## Concept

+Each episode should be short and focused on the topic only.

+Episodes will be named, not numbered, so that we can insert new ones in between older ones if we think that suits the narrative.

 ## Request episodes!